 I’m not sure if you’ve noticed that or not.
 But for none of the publishers, the active creatives are as much as the total creatives.
 When we compare the averages of the active creatives counts, we can see that the averages on Google Play Store Creative Counts are higher than the App Store.
 This gives us a clue that publishers are keeping their creatives more aggressive over on Google Play Store.

-Another interesting point here is; even though Outfit 7 has the least number of creatives, its active creative to total creative percentage is higher than the others.
+Another interesting point here is; even though a publisher can have the least number of creatives, its active creative to total creative percentage is higher than the others.
 And since their total to active creative ratio is high, we can come to the conclusion that they’re making use of their creatives more efficiently.

 While thinking about creative types if we put ourselves in potential users’ shoes, we can understand why videos would be more attractive.
 This is especially true for games, as videos have the potential to showcase real gameplay.
 Playables are also very trendy in attracting new users.

 As seen on the graph below; all of these three publishers prefer “Video” type for their apps on the App Store platform.
 Another thing we’ve noticed is that Playrix has more “Html” type ads.
 Most of the time, Html includes content that is composed of video, image, banner, end card image, and carousel images.
 The content type can be interstitial or rewarded.